qianqianluo/test-docs2/Administration/Release_Notes/_release_notes.rst

 Tigase XMPP Server Release Notes
 =================================

 Welcome to Tigase XMPP Server 8.3.0!
 This is a feature release a number of fixes and updates.
-Here is the list of most important features and changes and below the list of all release notes from all included components
+Here is the list of most important features and changes and below the list of all release notes from all included components. `tigase-upgrade.sh </files/tigase-upgrade.sh>`__

 .. include:: Highlights.inc
 .. include:: Other_Changes.inc